Farmland values seemed to defy logic in 2017. Numerous factors suggested prices would creep lower—yet they stabilized in many areas.

 Demand for farmland stayed strong, partially due to the low supply of land and strong buyer interest.

 “The amount of land for sale is still well matched to the number of potential buyers,” Farrell says.
-“While we may see fewer bidders at an auction or for a private treaty land sale, there is still enough interest, especially at the farmer level, to keep this market firm.”
+“While we may see fewer bidders at an auction or even for a private treaty land sale, there is still enough interest, especially at the farmer level, to keep this market firm.”

 Even though 2017 was a tough year in terms of farmer profitability, many are still in the market to buy land, says RD Schrader, president of Schrader Real Estate and Auction Company in Columbia City, Ind.

 “The fluidity of the market was aided by cash built up by farmers over some very profitable recent years,” he says.
 Additionally, the market was supported by the attraction of investors of all sorts to the farmland market and increasing spending for recreational land.

 In most areas, high-quality farmland values showed strength.
 But lower-quality land saw more downward pressure, says Eric Wilkinson, managing broker for Hertz Farm Management, Kankakee, Ill.